 Sunday Jazz Brunch at The Columns Hotel

-There is something always happening at The Column and the best way to enjoy a brunch is eating while you listen to some jazz.
+There is always something happening at The Columns, and the best way to enjoy a brunch is eating while you listen to some jazz.